between books and cigarettes || JJK

 Two years, the voice whispers.
 He’s two years older than you.
 That’s two extra years of maturity, of life experience, of academic dominance over you.
 He is a man who knows exactly who he is, and you are a shaking, insecure second year who can't even handle a single mixer without wanting to run away and smoke.

-A sudden, suffocating wave of claustrophobia hits you.
-The warmth of his chest against your back suddenly feels less like a sanctuary and more like a beautifully constructed cage.
+A wave of claustrophobia hits you.
+The warmth of his chest against your back suddenly feels less like a sanctuary and more like a cage.
 The weight of his arms around your waist feels heavy, heavy with the burden you are convinced you are forcing him to carry.

-Jungkook breathes out a soft sigh, leaning down to capture your lips in a slow, sweet kiss.
-His lips are warm, soft, and taste faintly of the espresso he drank.
+Jungkook breathes out a soft sigh, leaning down to capture your lips in a slow kiss.
+His lips are soft and taste faintly of espresso.
 It’s a kiss that demands nothing and offers everything.

 But for the first time in eighteen months, you don't kiss him back with the same intensity.
 Your lips remain slightly stiff under his.